manub/scalatest-embedded-kafka/README.md

 # scalatest-embedded-kafka
 A library that provides an in-memory Kafka instance to run your tests against.

+**This repository shortly will be no longer maintained.
+The new version is available at https://github.com/embeddedkafka/embedded-kafka**

 *As of version 1.1.1 the library is not dependent anymore on ScalaTest and won't transitively bring ScalaTest into your build.*

 Inspired by https://github.com/chbatey/kafka-unit